-4.7.1 Table 4.4 illustrates Wyre's employment by occupation between January 2019 and December 2019.
-As can be seen, Wyre had a slightly lower percentage for groups 1, 2 and 4 than the region and when compared to the national figures.
+4.7.1 Table 4.4 illustrates Wyre's employment by occupation between March 2020 and April 2021.
+As can be seen, Wyre had a slightly lower percentage for group 1, and a higher percentage for groups 5 and 9 than the region and when compared to the national figures.